temin/gRSShopper/README.md

 `apt install apache2 libapache2-mod-perl2 mariadb-server python-mysqldb rsync cpanminus dh-make-perl`

 Optional: Install Git to get/manage gRSShopper files.
-You can do the same by downloading files fromGitHub.
+You can do the same by downloading ZIP file from GitHub.

 `apt install git`